GRISERA/grisera-app/grisera-api/README.md

 1. `python3 setup.py sdist bdist_wheel`
 2. `twine upload dist/*`
    1. if you don't have twine installed then: `pip3 install twine`
+   2. if you are publishing it for testing purposes use `twine upload -r testpypi dist/*`

+Remember that to publish new version it must have changed version in `setup.py` and all old versions (already uploaded) must be deleted from `dist` folder (both `.tar.gz` and `.whl`)